oceanbase/ob-operator/README.md

 ### OceanBase Dashboard

 We are excited to unveil our innovative OceanBase Kubernetes Dashboard, a pioneering tool designed to enhance your experience with managing and monitoring OceanBase clusters on Kubernetes.
 We are proud to offer this amazing tool to our users and will actively work on new features and enhancements for future updates.
+[Quick Start](https://oceanbase.github.io/ob-operator/docs/dashboard/quickstart) guide is available to help you get started with OceanBase Dashboard.

-Deploy OceanBase Dashboard is pretty simple, just run the following commands
+Deploy OceanBase Dashboard is pretty simple, just run the following commands:

 ```
 helm repo add ob-operator https://oceanbase.github.io/ob-operator/